petabridge/lighthouse/README.md

 Looking for some complete examples of how to use Lighthouse?
 Here's some:

 1. [Cluster.WebCrawler - webcrawling Akka.Cluster + Akka.Streams sample application.](https://github.com/petabridge/Cluster.WebCrawler)

+## Customizing Lighthouse / Avoiding Serialization Errors

+When using Akka.NET with extension modules like DistributedPubSub or custom serializers (like [Hyperion](https://github.com/akkadotnet/Hyperion)), you will get serialization errors logged.

+That's because extension modules are using their own serializers quite often, and Lighthouse node has to know about this serializers - that is, required assemblies should be built into Lighthouse container.

+As you may see in [project file references](src/Lighthouse/Lighthouse.csproj), only `Akka.Cluster` and basic `Petabridge.Cmd.Remote` / `Petabridge.Cmd.Cluster`
+[pbm](https://cmd.petabridge.com/) modules are referenced by default, which means that if you need DistributedPubSub serializers to be discovered, you have to build your own Lighthouse image from source, with required references included.

+Basically, what you have to do is:
+1. Get a list of Akka.NET extension modules you are using (`Akka.Cluster.Tools` might be the most popular, or any custom Akka.NET serialization package)
+2. Clone this Lighthouse repo, take Lighthouse project and add this references so that Lighthouse had all the same dependencies your Akka.Cluster nodes are using
+3. Build your own Docker image using Dockerfile ([windows](src/Lighthouse/Dockerfile-windows) / [linux](src/Lighthouse/Dockerfile-linux)) from this repository, and use your customized image instead of the default one

+### Workaround for DistributedPubSub

+`DistributedPubSub` extension has [`role`](https://getakka.net/articles/clustering/distributed-publish-subscribe.html#distributedpubsub-extension) configuration setting, which allows to select nodes that are hosting DistributedPubSub mediators.
+You can use any role (let's say, `pub-sub-host`) in all your cluster nodes and set `akka.cluster.pub-sub.role = "pub-sub-host"` everywhere to exclude nodes that do not have this role configured.

+If Lighthouse container is not configured to have this role, DistributedPubSub will not even touch it's node, which should also resolve the issue with serialization errors.